Economic antisemitism: Islamic world

 Various incarnations of money-related antisemitism have been documented in the Islamic world.
 In a 1968 conference at the University of Cairo, a speaker proclaimed that "money-worship [is among the] inherent qualities in them [the Jews] [...]
 They are characterized by avarice and many other vices, which arose from selfishness, love of worldly life, and envy [...]"

 Arabs' discourse on the Holocaust displays various instances of economic antisemitic rhetoric.
 One such example is Shaykh Muhammad Sayyid al-Tantawi's 1997 book The Israelites in the Qur'an.
 He was an integral part of the religious leadership in Egypt, which purported the idea that Jews had undermined Islam throughout history.
 In the book, Jews are characterised as a swindler people starting both world wars for selfish economic gain and taking over the German economy as a result of their sinister fiscal techniques.
-Tantawi used that perception of Jews as a justification for Hitler's genocidal agenda and said that it is "iittle wonder that the Germans rose against them several times and employed all the means of killing, expulsion, and pillage".
+Tantawi used that perception of Jews as a justification for Hitler's genocidal agenda and said that it is "little wonder that the Germans rose against them several times and employed all the means of killing, expulsion, and pillage".

 The Murabitun organization has published policy statements that are antisemitic and concentrate on breaking Jewish control of the world financial system.

 According to Robert S. Wistrich, both Hamas and Hezbollah routinely blame "the world banking crisis on the Jews who supposedly control the American government and economy".

 Osama bin Laden, in his 2002 Letter to America, wrote, "You [United States] are the nation that permits usury, which has been forbidden by all religions. yet you build your economy and investments on Usury.
 As a result of all this, in all its different forms and guises, the Jews have taken control of your economy, through which they have taken control of your media, and now control all aspects of your life making you their servants and achieving aims at their expense."

 Mahmoud Ahmadinejad, the president of Iran, told the United Nations General Assembly in 2008 that the Zionists "have been dominating an important portion of the financial and monetary centers [...] in a deceitful, complex, and furtive manner".

 Foxman also identifies editorials, cartoons and news stories throughout the Middle East as sources that repeat money-related antisemitic myths.